kfblack/spanish-in-seconds-frontend/README.md

 - [ ] Incoporate APIs, such as text-to-speech, speech recognition, etc.
 - [ ] Include AI for additional functionality
 - [ ] Add sound effects/music to improve UX
+- [ ] Quiz gives feedback to specific questions that are correct or incorrect

 ***
 #### **_Credits_**